LukeHackett/aws-certificated-security-speciality-study-notes/chapter-07/README.md

 ### Abuse Notifications

+If your account gets compromised and a bad actor uses it to attack other accounts or third parties, AWS may suspend your account to prevent attacks from spreading through the Internet.

+For this reason, it is particularly important that you protect your workloads in the AWS Cloud.
+Additionally, you should detect and contain compromised instances while also keeping your security, billing and operations contacts updated in the account information.

+It is also a best practice to define a dedicated alias - such as `aws-notifications@example.com` - that will deliver notifications to a team of security analysts, allowing for alerts to be acted upon.

+AWS may use that contact information to inform you about suspicious activity that could affect the operation of your account, such as detected leaked access keys from your account or if one of your Amazon EC2 instances is attacking someone else.

 ### Insider Threat and Former Employee Access

+When a user with privileged access leaves the company, you should remove all of the user’s access according to your security policies.

+For example, you should delete the AWS IAM user completely or revoke AWS IAM access keys while disabling their AWS Console password.

+If any security group with IP validation allowed access from the user’s home IP address, you should remove that access as well.

 ### Amazon EC2 Instance Compromised by Malware

+When an EC2 instance has been compromised by Malware, you should consider performing the following best practices in your response plan:

+- Take a snapshot of the EBS Volume at the time of the incident to allow the forensics team to work on the root cause of the compromise prior to shutting down the instance
+- Isolate the instance as early as possible by, changing its security group to block all inbound/outbound traffic, detach any IAM role attached to the instance and removing the instance from an Auto Scaling groups so that a fresh instances is created from the template (this is also reduces service interruptions).
+- Tag the instance as Compromised together with an AWS IAM policy that explicitly restricts all operations related to the instance to the incident response and forensics teams.
+Tags can be applied automatically by using AWS CloudWatch Events upon detection of specific Amazon GuardDuty finding types.
+- Analysing the effected instance, should be done so in an isolated environment (ideally a private subnet within it's own VPC) - the instance can be restored using the EBS volume backup
+- Analyze the logs and findings, such as operating system logs, application logs, AWS CloudTrail, Amazon VPC flow logs, or Amazon GuardDuty findings on that instance - Amazon Detective may be able to assist in the root cause.

 ### Credentials Leaked

+The AWS Security team look for credentials being exposed, and can notify you by sending an email to your configured security contact.
+However, it is possible that a malicious actor finds your credentials first, and thus can easily generate an incident.

+As a best practice, if any access key is leaked to a shared repository (like GitHub) - even if only for a couple of seconds - you should assume that the access key was compromised and revoke it immediately.

+Additionally, accounts that have Business or Enterprise support can use the AWS Trusted Advisor Exposed Access Keys check to monitor popular code repositories and learn whether your access keys have been exposed to the public.

 ### Application Attacks

+AWS WAF can effectively address attacks and vulnerabilities, and it's possible that creating custom rules can help in providing a virtual patch to the vulnerability until the development team fix the issue in their code.

+If the type of attack you are receiving is a DDoS attack, the use of AWS Shield Advanced will protect you from Layer 7 attacks.
+Additionally, you will receive additional help from the AWS DDoS Response Team (DRT), as well as a refund of charges related to your infrastructure growth due to the DDoS attack